James Mays (basketball): 2012–13 season

-2013–14 season
+2013 to 2016 seasons

-James Mays signed as import of San Mig Super Coffee Mixers ongoing Commissioners Cup conference.
+Mays signed as import of San Mig Super Coffee Mixers ongoing Commissioners Cup conference.
 After struggling early on in the conference, he managed to step his game up a notch to help the Coffee Mixers clinch the title, and their 3rd straight championship as well.

-2014–15 season

 In July 2014, Mays signed with Enel Brindisi of Lega Serie A.

 In 2015, Mays signed with the Shaanxi Wolves of National Basketball League of China, the second tier basketball league in China.
 In September 2015, he helped Shaanxi Wolves win its first NBL championship.

-2015–16 season

 On October 2, 2015, he signed with Al Shabab of the United Arab Emirates D1.

-2017–18 season
+2017 to 2019 seasons

-He played in the summer of 2017 at Guizhou in the NBL.
+He played in the summer of 2017 at Guizhou White Tigers in the NBL.
 In January 2018, he signed with the Qingdao DoubleStar Eagles of the CBA.

-2018–19 season

 On August 31, 2018, Mays signed with Changwon LG Sakers of the Korean league.

+Coaching career

+On September 20, 2023, Mays joined the Salt Lake City Stars of the NBA G League as an assistant coach.